Stressed, Tired, Depressed? Join the Nature Boost Challenge!

 Think of how most people live their lives in modern times.
 It’s an age of 24/7/365 online activity, work, downloading, uploading, sending, receiving.
 We are constantly bombarded with information from screens – our phones, the TV, tablets, laptops, heck… now even our watches.

 The pressure this puts on us can sometimes go unnoticed, after all this way of being is considered ‘normal’.
-Yet, now more people admit to suffering with stress, depressive and anxiety related mental conditions than ever before.
+Yet, now more people are suffering with stress, depressive and anxiety related mental conditions than ever before.
 We are all influenced by our environment, though we are not aware of it.

 Sometimes, we need to stop and take a breath.

 Being in a natural habitat like a woodland, beach or even just walking in the countryside relieves stress and rejuvenates the mind.
 Studies show that it improves well-being by reducing blood pressure, tension and decreasing the production of stress hormones.
-There is a fantastic collection of statistics and studies about how people differ in mood, creativity, health and well-being in an article you can read here.
+There is a huge collection of statistics and studies about how people can differ in mood, creativity, health and well-being in an article you can read here.

-Today, our DNA has barely changed since then, but the world we live in had changed dramatically.
-Just a few generations ago saw the industrial revolution, where factory work overtook agriculture.
 Now, we’re in the Information Age, which sees most of us plugged in and even further from the natural world.
-In some ways it is easier – we don’t need to hunt and gather all day to feed ourselves, but instead of chasing our dinner, we chase money.
+In some ways it is easier – we don’t need to hunt and gather to feed ourselves, but instead of chasing our dinner, we chase money.

 The human mind evolved using nature.
 It’s obvious that being deprived of it will have a negative effect.